Sage/carbon/docs/tutorials/carbon-rails/updating-data.md

 end
 ```

 As we only have one user, we will always load the last user for the data.
 We have also added an `update` action for when data gets posted back to the server.
-Lets also add a route for this action:
+Let's also add a route for this action:

 ```rb
 # config/routes.rb